n0thhhing/ts-capstone/README.md

 // OPT_MNEMONIC
 const mnObj = {
-  id: 191, // the id returned in the insn object, in this case, it's movz, you can also find more in the constants file
+  id: 191, // the id returned in the insn object, in this case, its movz, you can also find more in the constants file
   name: "foo", // the new name of the mnemonic
 };
 disassembler.option(cs.OPT_MNEMONIC, mnObj);